qiao/PathFinding.js/README.md

 ## Introduction ##

-The aim of this project is to provide a path-finding library which can be easily incorporated in web games.
+The aim of this project is to provide a path-finding library that can be easily incorporated into web games.

 It comes along with an [online demo](http://qiao.github.com/PathFinding.js/visual) to show how the various algorithms execute.